-In a close combat situation, when picking new targets this skill can be used to accurately identify one person as an enemy or friend per Fractional Success.
+In a close combat situation, when picking new targets this skill can be used to accurately identify enemies and friends.

-Surveillance - A character can watch an area and observe patterns over time such as when guards change shifts, when they go on patrol or when they rest.
+Surveillance - A character can watch an area and observe patterns over time.

-A one Fractional Success means that the character is able to track what patterns occur in the area as long as they observe the entire pattern.
-Two Fractional Successes mean the character is able to infer what patterns occur in an area by watching the start or the end of the pattern.
-Three Fractional Successes mean they can see the patterns at any stage and understand what the pattern is.
-Four Fractional Successes means the character not only can interpret patterns they can see, they can tell what the next step in the patterns that they have not seen.
+A Full fraction column result means that the character is able to track what patterns occur in the area as long as they observe the entire pattern.
+A Half result or better means the character is able to infer what patterns occur in an area by watching the start or the end of the pattern.
+IQ Skills